smcclatchy/exp-design/_episodes/05-anova.md

 ~~~
 {: .language-r}
 ![](../fig/resid-vs-fitted.png)

 Note that the residuals are plotted along one of two fitted values - the one for standard chow (25.9), or the predicted value for high-fat diet (28.5).
 There should be constant variance vertically and points should scatter symmetrically around zero.
+The plot indicates 2 data points that stand out as outliers, with index numbers supplied for each.

 We can also use a quantile vs. quantile (Q-Q) plot to compare the residuals to a normal distribution.

 ~~~
-qqnorm(model$residuals)
-qqline(model$residuals)
+plot(model, which = 2)
 ~~~
 {: .language-r}
 ![](../fig/qq-plot.png)

-The Q-Q plot
+The Q-Q plot indicates the 2 data points that are outliers along with their index numbers.
+Otherwise, most of the points lie along the diagonal line, indicating that the residuals are normally distributed.

 ## The Model